viperproject/prusti-dev/docs/user-guide/src/tour/new.md

 ## Full code listing

-Before we continue, we provide the full code implented in this chapter.
+Before we continue, we provide the full code implemented in this chapter.
-It should successfully verify with Prusti and we will further extend it throughout the next four chapters.
+It should successfully verify with Prusti and we will further extend it throughout the next chapters.

 ```rust,noplaypen
 // Expand to see full code up to this chapter